 During his career progression, he found time to join the Carnival board of directors in 2001.
 Joining the board combined with his previous job experience and Bachelor of Arts degree in economics, Bachelor of Science degree in mechanical engineering, and his master’s degree in finance and international business, equipped him to hold his current position today.

-“My junior year in college, I decided I wanted to be a general manager of a fortune 50 science based company and I mapped out a plan to do that,” said Donald.
+“My junior year in high school, I decided I wanted to be a general manager of a fortune 50 science based company and I mapped out a plan to do that,” said Donald.
 “I decided that if I am going to do that, I had to give myself a leg up.
 I needed a technical degree, I needed a business degree and preferably both from prestige academic institutions which would then enhance my probability of getting a job at a prestige company which would then increase my chance of achieving my objectives.”

 Aside from his education, Donald’s family background also played a major role in the way in which he conducts business and his outlook on the world.
 Donald, the youngest of five children, was born and raised in the ninth ward of New Orleans during a time of segregation.